devgioele/aom-ts/README.md

 This web app demonstrates AOM by dynamically generating a form based on the product type (entity type).
 If the product type changes, the form automatically adapts!

+_Compromises made to keep the scope of the app simple:_

+- The implemented AOM supports all possible types, but the user can only enter values of type `string`, `number` or `boolean`

 ## Getting started

 Install [Node.js](https://nodejs.org/) 16.10 or higher.

 Clone this repo:

 ```sh
 git clone https://github.com/devgioele/aom-ts.git
 ```